ryanrolds/blog/content/posts/essentials_of_logging.md

 ## Implementations

-Let's look over logging implementations for Go, Node.js, and Python.
-Each example will write the message, environment, hostname, and time to STDOUT.
+Let's look over logging implementations for Go ([Logrus](https://github.com/sirupsen/logrus)), Node.js ([Winston](https://github.com/winstonjs/winston)), and Python ([Logmatic](https://github.com/logmatic/logmatic-python)).
+Each example will write the message, environment, hostname, and time to stdout.
 They all look pretty similar, get the logger, set the logging level, set a new formatter that outputs JSON, add some metadata (hostname and environment name), and then write an `info` level log.

 ### Go w/ Logrus